-In 5G network, the security threat vector will be expanded even more than 4G systems.
+In 5G network, the security threat vector will be expanded even more than for 4G networks despite security measures taken in its design.
 The exposure of new connected industrial devices and connected critical services (e.g., smart cities, connected road infrastructure) will significantly increase the entry points for threat actors.
-However, the growing concern of citizens on how their data and information can be protected in such an interconnected world is pushing the innovation for novel, robust security and privacy centric applications.
+However, the growing concern of citizens on how their data and information can be protected in such an interconnected world is pushing the innovation for novel, robust security, and privacy centric applications.